jtipton25/jtipton25.github.io-v0.1/_posts/2016-01-08-Making-a-blog.md

 library(servr)
 jekyll(dir = "~/path/to/yourusername.github.io", command = "bundle exec jekyll build")
 ```
 and notice the website pops up in the `Viewer` window for your testing.
 You can even use the button in the `Viewer` window top left corner to pop the website into your web-browser.
+More information on the `servr` package can be found at [Serve Jekyll Websites with servr and knitr](http://yihui.name/knitr-jekyll/2014/09/jekyll-with-knitr.html).
 Now we can go about customizing the site and making posts.

 ### Making your first website
 To make your first website, open a new `RMarkdown` file using the menu by selecting `File -> New File -> R Markdown`.
 Give your file a title like *My First Blog* and save it in the folder `~/path/to/yourusername.github.io/_drafts`.
-Feel free to edit the file, then once you are satisfied, move the file to the `_Rposts` folder and rename the file to something like `YEAR-MONTH-DAY-My-First-Post.Rmd`.
+Feel free to edit the file, then once you are satisfied, move the file to the `_source` folder and rename the file to something like `YEAR-MONTH-DAY-My-First-Post.Rmd`.
 To finish building the blog, type into `RStudio`

 ```r
 library(servr)